Coronavirus Cases In Genoa Squad Rise To 17 - UrduPoint

 So far, just one Napoli player -- Poland midfielder Poitr Zielinski -- has been recorded as having the virus but a new round of tests were scheduled for Gennaro Gattuso's team on Saturday ahead of their clash with champions Juventus on Sunday evening.

+On Saturday, Juve coach Andrea Pirlo said that he didn't believe there was "any risk" of the match not being played.

+"I don't think there will be problems that mean we can't play the match," he told reporters.

-No Napoli players have been called up to the Italy squad for the three matches Roberto Mancini's side have between October 7-14 against Moldovia, Poland and the Netherlands.
+"We've prepared for the match like all the other teams have so tomorrow evening we will be ready to play.
+It (the situation) hasn't changed anything for us at all."
+No Napoli players have been called up to the Italy squad for the three matches Roberto Mancini's side have between October 7-14 against Moldova, Poland and the Netherlands.

 The Italian Football Federation said that the decision to not select the club's players was a "precautionary measure" following the outbreak at Genoa.